 guidance from PI (Principal Investigator), OGRA (Office of Grants and Research Administration)

-- High, 51-83 – If applicable, seek guidance from PI, OGRA, Legal and/or Risk Management on complex
+and Legal Department and/or Risk Management. on complex contract or compliance issues.
+High, 51-83 – If applicable, seek guidance from PI, OGRA, Legal and/or Risk Management on complex

 contract or compliance issues and the additional monitoring that should be put in